OpenTechStrategies/torque/DESIGN.md

 ### JSON output for API

-Torque also allows programmatic access of the data, throught the `torquedataconnect` API call.
+Torque also allows programmatic access of the data, throught the `torque` API call.
 Any user with access can call into MediaWiki's API, using HTTP or a supporting library, and ask for a path.
 The response is a JSON document with a list of objects, each having a mapping of the header to field data for